Richard McIver: Domestic violence charges and ethics violation

 On October 10, 2007, McIver was arrested at his South Seattle home on domestic violence charges following an altercation that occurred with his wife early that morning.
 Charges were subsequently dropped as his wife refused to testify.

-In May 2008 McIver was accused by Seattle's Ethics office of violating the city's conflict-of-interest law by awarding a $37,000 no-bid contract to a company affiliated with a longtime friend who has hosted the council member's annual vacations to a Virgin Islands condominium.
-McIver stated that he had "declined to pay a settlement penalty presented by the Ethics and Elections Commission executive director and [he] intend[ed] to vigorously challenge these baseless charges."
+In May 2008, Seattle's Ethics office accused McIver of violating the city's conflict-of-interest law by awarding a $37,000 no-bid contract to a company affiliated with a longtime friend who has hosted the council member's annual vacations to a Virgin Islands condominium.
+McIver stated that he had "declined to pay a settlement penalty presented by the Ethics and Elections Commission executive director, and [he] intend[ed] to vigorously challenge these baseless charges."
 McIver paid the $1,000 fine using tax dollars.